Video is taking over our lives.

 When beginning a new project, think about where you plan on publishing your video.
 Certain platforms require specific aspect ratios or resolutions.
 This can be explained as the size and shape of your project.
 Understanding these settings right off the bat will save you lots of trouble later on.

 More often, vertical or square videos dominate for short-form content because they are more easily viewed on mobile devices.
-Longer-form videos should usually be done in landscape or widescreen for platforms like YouTube and Vimeo.
+Longer-form videos should usually be done in landscape or widescreen to upload to YouTube and Vimeo.

 Choose the best video clips